canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * Disable the status check (e.g., mark the test as [`xfail`](https://docs.pytest.org/en/7.1.x/how-to/skipping.html)).
-This should not be done lightly as the value the status check provides to the team is lost and tracking disabled test is challenging.
+This should not be done lightly as the value the status check provides to the team is lost and tracking a disabled test is challenging.

 If it is deemed that a change should land despite a failing status check, the following artifacts should be added to the PR: